gicentre/litvis/documents/tutorials/introduction/intro1.md

 ---
 elm:
   dependencies:
-    gicentre/elm-vega: "3.0"
+    gicentre/elm-vegalite: latest
 ---
 ```

-We will be using the [elm-vega 3.0](https://package.elm-lang.org/packages/gicentre/elm-vega/3.0.1) package to provide visualization specifications in our litvis documents, so this header just ensures that the relevant module is installed and ready to use.
+We will be using the [elm-vegalite](https://package.elm-lang.org/packages/gicentre/elm-vegalite/latest) package to provide visualization specifications in our litvis documents, so this header just ensures that the relevant module is installed and ready to use.

 Litvis documents allow you to write and code directly within them but also to control whether or not the code should be displayed in the formatted output.
 The code block